 “We’re deciding to attend Oak Hill Academy,” he said on ESPNU.

-He said wanted to play against the best possible competition out there, per ESPNU announcers.
+He said he wanted to play against the best possible competition out there, per ESPNU announcers.

-Several big time college basketball schools continue to flock to wherever he’s been playing this summer, including North Carolina, Louisville, Oregon, Michigan, Notre Dame, and Georgetown, according to Zagsblog.com.
+Several big time college basketball schools continue to flock to wherever he has been playing this summer, including North Carolina, Louisville, Oregon, Michigan, Notre Dame, and Georgetown, according to Zagsblog.com.

-Anthony, the No. 3 ranked player and the No. 1 combo guard in the Class of 2019, according to 247Sports, is expected to get more serious about is recruitment in August.
+Anthony, the No. 3 ranked player and the No. 1 combo guard in the Class of 2019, according to 247Sports, is expected to get more serious about is recruitment in August, per sources.

 Anthony enjoyed an excellent summer on the hardwood.
 He played five games at Peach Jam, averaging 26.2 points, 8.4 rebounds, 4.8 assists, and two steals per game, as the PSA Cardinals finished with a 2-3 record.